toolleeo/cli-apps/README.md

 * [Tempren](https://github.com/idle-code/tempren) - A powerful file renaming utility that uses flexible template expressions to create new file paths and names.

 ## <a name="file-system"></a>File systems

+File systems with specific features; e.g., the possibility to add tags and labels to files.

 * [ipfs-deploy](https://github.com/ipfs-shipyard/ipfs-deploy) - Zero-Config CLI to Deploy Static Websites to IPFS [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
 * [sshfs](https://github.com/libfuse/sshfs) - Locally mount a remote file-system through SSH and access files and directory as they would be on the local machine.